A few simple ingredients is all you need to take a white rice recipe from boring and bland to flavorful and delicious!

-Ok.
-So if you’ve been around 30days for the last couple of years, you have most likely seen my Stick of Butter Rice.
+If you’ve been around 30days for the last couple of years, you have most likely seen my Stick of Butter Rice.
 It was my Great-Grandma’s recipe that my Mom had and I begged her for it years ago because it is my favorite rice of all time.
-Guess what?
-When I was at my Mom’s house for Christmas she made an equally awesome rice.
+When I was at my Mom’s house recently, she made an equally awesome rice.
 It’s so dang simple but oh my word it’s good.
-And now I’m passing it on to you: 1/2 a Stick of Butter Rice.
+And now I’m passing it on to you.

 - Saute onion in butter until clear, add rice and saute for about 1 minute.

 - Add chicken broth and bring to a boil.

 - Simmer for 15 minutes or until rice is cooked.